michael-abbaspour/advanced-notes-platform/README.md

 if you would like to run your container in detached mode.

+### Transpiling TypeScript into JavaScript

+To transpile your TypeScript code into JavaScript, use the following command:

+>npm run build

+This will create a directory called `.dist` with all the proper .js files.

 ### Start the Server

 To start the server, run: